Information Technology High School: Sports

 The school has established many sports programs over the years, including baseball, basketball, bowling, football, fencing, cross country, indoor and outdoor track, wrestling, volleyball, and soccer.
 However, none were as popular as football and basketball in the earlier years of the school.

 Basketball

 The basketball team has had the most success in their playoff runs even though there were multiple coaching changes.
 Head Coach Jose Ferrer currently holds the longest tenure with the team leading the boys varsity team to the playoffs.
 They had many successes, but have not won finals yet.

 The Girls varsity basketball team has made the playoffs every year under Head Coach Geoffe Serrano.
 The team's record during the season varies each year, but through it all Playoffs is always an accomplished goal.

-Football

-Football has also had its share of success.
-The team has been recognized as a predominant contender in the PSAL Cup Division for every year since the team's 2006 inception.
-However, the team did not reach the playoffs until the 2009-2010 season.
-The Blackhawks successful run came to a halt in the semi-final game against Automotive High School (20-0).
-Despite the loss, the team's defense has been ranked number one every year since it began.
-As of the 2011-2012 season, David Kent, who had been the Assistant Head Coach since the start of the program, is currently the head coach.